daleao/sdv/Modules/Combat/README.md

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>

-## Other Features
+## Miscellaneous

-* **Woody Replaces Rusty**
+#### Woody Replaces Rusty

 The vanilla game has too many weapons for its own good.
 A minor issue which results from this is the very awkward "upgrade" from the starting Rusty Sword to the Wooden Blade.
 Why would Marlon be mocking about with a rusty weapon anyway?
 This has always bothered me, and so, for a slight increase in immersion, this novelty feature will remove the Rusty Sword from the game and replace the starter weapon with a Wooden Blade.

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>